Table of Contents

 How much money do your top charities need?
 How much do you expect to get them?

-Each review of a recommended charity discusses its room for more funding, i.e., how much more funding it can productively absorb and how this funding would change its activities.
-We closely track the revenue received by recommended charities, and we cease to recommend donating to a charity once we feel it no longer has short-term room for more funding.
+Each top charity review discusses its room for more funding, i.e., how much more funding it can productively absorb and how this funding would change its activities.
+We closely track the revenue received by top charities, and we cease to recommend donating to a charity once we feel it no longer has short-term room for more funding (see our criteria).

 GiveWell's Focus on International Aid